eigenmethod/eigenmethod-website/eigenmethod_website/_posts/posts/2018-03-27-new-version-hyperhive.en.md

 ## Security and convenience are priorities of current release

-Starting on July 22 you can get access to the HyperHive v1.0.
+Starting on March 28 you can get access to the HyperHive v1.0.
 HyperHive has several new security features:

 * LDAP authentication of mobile device users,
 * data transfer channel encryption (using custom algorithms),